olimsaidov/lein-sass/README.md

   :sass {:src "resources/sass"
          :output-directory "resources/public/css"
-         ;; Other options (provided are default values) ;; :output-extension "css"
-         ;; :delete-output-dir true ;; -> when running lein clean it will delete the output directory if it does not contain any file
+         ;; Other options (provided are default values) ;; :delete-output-dir true ;; -> when running lein clean it will delete the output directory if it does not contain any file
-         ;; :ignore-hooks [:clean :compile :deps] ;; -> if you use the hooks, this option allows you to remove some hooks that you don't want to run
          ;; :gem-version "3.3.0.rc.2"
          }

-  :scss {:src "resources/scss"
-         :output-directory "resources/public/css"
-         ;; Other options (provided are default values) ;; :output-extension "css"
-         ;; :delete-output-dir true ;; -> when running lein clean it will delete the output directory if it does not contain any file
-         ;; :ignore-hooks [:clean :compile :deps] ;; -> if you use the hooks, this option allows you to remove some hooks that you don't want to run
-         ;; :gem-version "3.3.0.rc.2"
-         }
-    )
 ```

-It is good to know that you only need to specify the section you plan to use.
-So if you are only interested in scss just specify the `:scss` section.

 By default lein-sass will come bundled with sass gem version 3.2.1.
-However, if you like you can specify another gem version by using the `:gem-version` key for sass or scss subtasks.
+However, if you like you can specify another gem version by using the `:gem-version` key for sass subtasks.
 lein-sass will download the appropriate gem by using `lein <subtask> deps` or `lein deps` if you have configured the hooks.

 ## Usage